 The Movember movement started in Australia to raise awareness of prostate cancer.
 Its name comes from the combination of mustache and November—men who join this movement grow mustaches or beards, and women stand out to support them.

-In this article, we discuss the primary risk factors, signs, and symptoms of prostate cancer and its early detection.
-Being aware of these significantly increases the chances of early detection and successful treatment, offering hope and optimism in the fight against prostate cancer.
+Be aware of the key risk factors, signs, and symptoms of prostate cancer to improve the chances of early detection and a successful fight against the disease.

-In the early stage, prostate cancer does not show easily detectable symptoms, and only screening tests can reveal the disease, which is a critical factor in effective treatment.
+In the early stages, prostate cancer often does not present noticeable symptoms, and only screening tests can detect the disease, which is crucial for effective treatment.

 In more advanced stages, signs and symptoms may include: